Revisiting the role of heterophily in graph representation learning: An edge classification perspective: Methodology

 Using edge representations as input features, a binary classifier is learned:

 where $\hat{y}_{ij} \in \mathbb{R}^{2} $, and $W_{c},b_{c}$ are learnable parameters.
 For simplicity, here we employ a single layer feedforward network.
 However, we note that any binary classifiers that are readily available can be used for edge classification.
 We use the cross-entropy loss to train the model.
 The prediction score can be further binarized to indicate the presence or absence of an edge in the changed graph, where the presence of an edge implies that it is identified to be homophilous edge.
-Accordingly, edge classifier generates a new graph structure where only the edges that are predicted to be homophilous are retained.